DigiHatrix/Auto-Image-Alt-Text-Generator-For-SEO-wp/readme.txt

 4. Click **Bulk Generate** or generate individual images
 5. Sit back — your images are now SEO-optimized automatically!

+**Note:** Free users can use bulk generation - it will use your monthly quota.
+Upgrade to Pro for 50 generations/month, or purchase Generation Packs ($5 for 20) as needed.

 = 💎 Free vs Pro =

 **Free Plan:**
 * 10 AI generations per month
 * Perfect for small blogs and personal sites
+* Bulk generation available (uses monthly quota)

 **Pro Plan ($10/month):**
 * 50 AI generations per month
 * Ideal for growing businesses and content-heavy sites
+* Secure payment processing via Stripe (see External Services section for details)

+**Generation Packs ($5 for 20 generations):**
+* One-time purchase - no subscription required
+* Add 20 generations to your account
+* Works alongside your monthly quota
+* Generations never expire - use them whenever you need
+* Perfect for occasional extra needs without committing to monthly subscription
-* Payment processing: Handled securely via Stripe.com
+* Payment processing via Stripe (see External Services section for details)
-* Subscriptions: Managed via Stripe's secure payment platform

 **Important:** This plugin connects to external APIs to provide AI-powered features.
 See "External Services" section below for details.

 = 🔐 Privacy & Security =

-* Images are processed securely via encrypted API
-* No images are stored on external servers
-* Alt text is saved directly to your WordPress database
+All data is transmitted securely via HTTPS.
+Images are analyzed but not stored externally.
+Alt text is saved directly to your WordPress database.
+See the External Services section below for complete details on data handling and privacy.
-* Fully compliant with WordPress coding standards
-* Transparent disclosure of all external service usage

 = 🌐 External Services (IMPORTANT - Please Read) =